stefaniemeliss/git-papers/journal.md

 authored by stef

 # write introduction section
 this is the intro to my awesome paper.
+Based on resulrs from Smith 2009.